dtcenter/METplus/docs/Users_Guide/glossary.rst

    FCST_PCP_COMBINE_LOOKBACK
-     Specify how far to look back in time to find files for building commands to run the pcp_combine tool in -derive or -add mode.
+     Specify how far to look back in time to find files for building commands to run the pcp_combine tool.
      If processing precipitation accumulation data, this is equivalent to the desired output accumulation to compute.
      Units are assumed to be hours unless a time identifier such as